Reviews You Can Rely On

 What Other Pocket Knives Should You Consider?

 Even though the Opinel No. 8 falls at the bottom of the barrel, you must understand that we are reviewing some of the best knives on the market.
 This knife only scored low relative to the stiff competition it was pitted against.
-The only option with a comparable performance at this price point is the Sanrenmu 7010.
-If you are looking for a stronger knife with a dirt-bag price tag, then the Petzl Spatha is well worth your consideration.
+Our favorite knife is the Benchmade Mini-Barrage 585, and it runs nearly ten times the price of the Opinel.
+If you are looking for a strong knife with a dirt-bag price tag, then the Petzl Spatha is well worth your consideration.

 Jediah Porter